Oracal’s two most popular vinyl are often confused but they’re used for completely different applications.

 - Oracal 651: is permanent, glossy, and the best vinyl for outdoor usage.

-For other uses and vinyls, I have a complete guide to the best vinyls for Cricut and Silhouette.
+For other uses and vinyl, I have a complete guide to the best vinyl for Cricut and Silhouette, including my pick for the best heat transfer vinyl.

 Alright, let’s break down each in detail.

-Oracal 631 is one of the most popular types of vinyl to use with a Cricut or Silhouette cutting machine.
-It is perfect for making temporary, indoor wall decals.
+Oracal 631 is the most popular vinyl to use with Cricut and Silhouette cutting machines.
+It is perfect for making temporary designs, like indoor wall decals.

-631 is like the regular Cricut or Silhouette vinyl, but it is more affordable, easier to cut/weed, and lasts longer on your finished product.
+631 is just like the regular Cricut and Silhouette brand vinyl, but it is more affordable, easier to cut/weed, and lasts longer on your finished product.

 (Can you tell I prefer the Oracal?)